sunbee/DeepNeuralNetwork/README.md

 What to uset his notebook for:
 - Implement back-propagation "by hand" in the general case of multiple hidden layers with a choice of activation functions.
 - Test out the system architecture with one pass, consisting of functions for
-  - forward progagation with relu and sigmoid
+  - forward progagation with relu and sigmoid activation functions
-  - loss computation with cross-entropy
+  - loss computation by cross-entropy
-  - back-progagation to update parameters by gradient descent.
+  - back-progagation to update parameters by gradient descent method.
--
+- Prepare the building blocks for future applications.